Social Research Centre

 Impact

-The Skills Checkpoint for Older Workers Program and the Skills and Training Incentive are Federal Government initiatives to support eligible older workers in Australia to transition into new roles within their current industry or find pathways to a new career through career advice and education and training support.
+The Skills Checkpoint for Older Workers Program and the Skills and Training Incentive (the programs) are Federal Government initiatives that provide eligible older workers with career advice and education and training support.

-• It provides an online skills assessment and the development of a career plan with relevant training options.
+• development of a career plan with recommended training options

-• It may also provide financial assistance to co-fund training costs up to $2,200 (GST inclusive).
+• financial assistance to co-fund training costs up to $2,200 GST inclusive.

 Partner

-This research is being conducted for the Department of Employment and Workplace Relations (the department) by the Social Research Centre.
+The Social Research Centre is conducting this research for the Department of Employment and Workplace Relations (the department).

 Aims + Outcomes